In 2010, ACTS completed an affiliation with Peninsula United

 industry that has since grown tremendously.

-established as the first continuing care retirement community in
+the first continuing care retirement community (CCRC) in Delaware,

-Seaford.
-It is also home to the first Alzheimer's wing in Southern
+also home to the first Alzheimer's wing in Southern Delaware and

-Delaware and the first fully integrated on-site wellness center to
+the first fully integrated on-site wellness center to serve

-Maryland, Inc. Its location on the shores of the Chester River and
+location on the shores of the Chester River and, adjacent to

-adjacent to historic Chestertown made it PUMH's first destination
+historic Chestertown, made it PUMH's first ideal destination for a